 I came across the following passage in a book I was reading this morning:

 Did you notice the typo?
 (And in the title?)
-Typing that for than seems to be a very common slip.
-It appears in all sorts of prose, edited (see above, and the fourth paragraph proper here) and unedited.
+Typing that for than is a very common slip.
+It appears in all sorts of prose, edited and unedited.
 It appears occasionally in my own writing before I fix it.
-If you Google “bigger that”, “more common that”, etc., and ignore the false positives, you’ll get a hint of the extent of this mistake.
+If you Google ‘bigger that’, ‘more common that’, etc., and ignore the false positives, you’ll get a hint of the extent of this mistake.
 Anecdotal evidence further suggests its prevalence.

-Last year on Language Log, Mark Liberman wrote a very interesting post about typing slips.
-He included a link to a detailed study (PDF, 1.6 MB) that analysed skilled typing and categorised typos.
-Its authors, David E. Rumelhart and Donald A. Norman, describe as “capture errors” those that occur ‘when one intends to type one sequence, but gets “captured” by another that has a similar beginning’.
-Along the same lines, Arnold Zwicky has written about “completion errors“.
+Last year on Language Log, Mark Liberman wrote an interesting post about typing slips, with a link to a detailed study (PDF, 1.6 MB) that analysed skilled typing and categorised typos.
+Its authors describe as ‘capture errors’ those that occur ‘when one intends to type one sequence, but gets “captured” by another that has a similar beginning’.
+Along the same lines, Arnold Zwicky has written about ‘completion errors.’
 Typing that instead of than seems to fall into this category, but there are several kinds of capture/completion error, each with its own idiosyncratic and often elusive causes.

-Contagion and imitation might be responsible for some wrong thats, especially among learners and non-native speakers, but we can set this aside for now.
+Contagion and imitation might be responsible for some wrong thats, especially among learners and non-native speakers.
 The words’ strong typographical resemblance to each other is an obvious factor in their confusion.
-Only in the last letter do they differ; even there, /t/ and /n/ are both alveolar consonants, so they sound quite similar to our mind’s ear.
+Only in the last letter do they differ; even there, /t/ and /n/ are both alveolar consonants, so they sound similar to our mind’s ear.
 (If you’re unconvinced, say them slowly and notice where your tongue goes.)
 Both that and than often follow adjectives, which may be another reason the slip slips by: on a cursory glance, this particular wrong word just isn’t conspicuously wrong enough.
-Since that is a legitimate word — unlike, say, *tham or *thaj — it is more likely to go unnoticed during proofreading.
+Since that is a legitimate word – unlike, say, *tham or *thaj – it is more likely to go unnoticed during proofreading.

 Update: Lots more examples of that for than in my follow-up post, ‘Even stealthier that I thought‘.